pmd/pmd/docs/pages/pmd/userdocs/migrating_to_pmd7.md

 author: Andreas Dangel <andreas.dangel@pmd-code.org>
 ---

+{% include important.html content="
+This document might be incomplete and doesn't answer all questions.
+In that case please reach out to us by opening a [discussion](https://github.com/pmd/pmd/discussions) so that we can improve this guide.
+" %}

 ## Before you update

 Before updating to PMD 7, you should first update to the latest PMD 6 version 6.55.0 and try to fix all